Keyboard shortcuts

 /opt/kata/share/kata-containers/aster-kernel-osdk-bin.qemu_elf

-For a locally built kernel, look for:
+If you configured a locally built kernel in Step 4, look for:

 /root/asterinas/target/osdk/aster-kernel-osdk-bin.qemu_elf